 Lee CI, Ichikawa L, Rochelle MC, Kerlikowske K, Miglioretti DL, Sprague BL, DeMartini WB, Wernli KJ, Joe BN, Yankaskas BC, Lehman CD.Breast MRI BI-RADS assessments and abnormal interpretation rates by clinical indication in US community practices.

-Tiro JA, Kamineni A, Levin TR, Schottinger JE, Zhen Y, Chubak J, Corley D, Doubeni C, Gupta S, Halm E, Skinner CS, Rutter C, Wernli KJ, Klabunde CN.A conceptual model for the Population-based Research Optimizing Screening through Personalized Regimens (PROSPR) Consortium.
+Tiro JA, Kamineni A, Levin TR, Schottinger JE, Zhen Y, Chubak J, Corley D, Doubeni C, Gupta S, Halm E, Skinner CS, Rutter C, Wernli KJ, Klabunde CN.The colorectal cancer screening process in community settings: a conceptual model for the Population-Based Research Optimizing Screening Through Personalized Regimens consortium

 Cancer Epidemiol Biomarkers Prev.
 2014 Jul;23(7):1147-58. doi: 10.1158/1055-9965.EPI-13-1217.
 Epub 2014 Jun 10.